Obituary of L. James Kramer

 Cesarz, Charapata & Zinnecker Funeral Home, Cremation and Pre-Planning Services are serving the family.
 For further information, please call 262‑542‑6609, or for directions, an online obituary, or to leave a condolence, please visit www.WaukeshasFuneralHome.com.

-To send flowers to the family of L. James Kramer, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of L. James Kramer, please visit Tribute Store